 Husky Sledding in the Alps

-Husky sledding in the Alps is a bit different to the long flat snow fields of Scandinavia where the pace is steadier and slightly less sporty!
+Husky sledding in the Southern French Alps is a bit different to the long flat snow fields of Scandinavia where the pace is steadier and slightly less sporty!
 As you are in the mountains, there is more up and down so it is much more physical than one could think!
 If you are looking for a husky sledding holiday, then look no further than our winter activity holidays in the Alps, where you can have a go at driving a sled or relax as a passenger and let someone else do all the work.

-You will need to give the dogs a helping hand on the steep up hill bits and hold on, steer and make sure the sled doesn't go out of control on the downhill bits.
-You can try a taster session, lasting about 10 to 20 minutes on a sledge to see if you like it.
-Or you can go out for an hour, a half day or full day husky sled into the winter wilderness.
+For driving the sled, you will need to give the dogs a helping hand on the steep up hill bits and hold on, steer and make sure the sled doesn't go out of control on the downhill bits.
+You can try a taster session, lasting about 15 minutes on a sledge to see if you like it.
+Or you can go out for an hour, a half day or a full day husky sled into the winter wilderness.

-The dogs are all very well trained and friendly and are always secured by a leash.
+The dogs are all very well trained and friendly, and they are always secured by a leash.
 All our suppliers use fully qualified dog handlers and professional "mushers" with a special license to provide treks and taster sessions with the dogs.

-Every year at the beginning of February, the Champsaur and Valgaudemar Valleys in the Southern French Alps host a week of husky sledding races and events which are quite fun to watch!
+Every year at the beginning of February, the Champsaur and Valgaudemar Valleys in the Southern French Alps host a week of husky sledding races and events which are really fun to watch!